tldr-pages/tldr/pages/common/badblocks.md

 `sudo badblocks {{/dev/sda}}`

-- Search an unmounted disk for bad blocks with a non-descructive read-write test:
+- Search an unmounted disk for bad blocks with a non-destcructive read-write test:

 `sudo badblocks -n {{/dev/sda}}`

-- Search an unmounted disk fo r bad blocks with a DESTRUCTIVE write test:
+- Search an unmounted disk for bad blocks with a destructive write test:

 `sudo badblocks -w {{/dev/sda}}`